datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 As the name suggests, conditions are checkpoints in your code to make sure it won't execute the particular block of code until the condition is fulfilled.

-Lets explore the `if..else` condition with our light-bulb example:
+Let's explore the `if/else` statement with our light example:

-Here we will first extract the current stat of the light.
-Then using `if` condition we will check if the light is ON, if it is than we will turn it OFF.
-Otherwise using `else` we will turn the light ON.
-After updating the light stats, we will print it's current status as well.
+Here we will first extract the current state of the light.
+Then, using the `if` statement we will check the state of the light.
+If it is `ON`, then we will turn it `OFF`.
+Otherwise, using the `else` statement we will turn the light `ON`.
+After updating the light states, we will print its current status as well.

-Copy & Paste the below code in your `light.py` file (erase the code we typed before) and run the script from Terminal (you know how to run the script from the Terminal, we did it in last step):
+Copy & Paste the below code in your `light.py` file (erase the code we typed before) and run the script from Terminal (you know how to run the script from the Terminal, we did it in the previous step):

 ```python
 import asyncio